Beijing North railway station: Renovation

-The station was closed from November 1, 2016 to December 30, 2019.
-After the renovation began, the Line S2 terminus changed to Huangtudian railway station and all other China Railway train's terminus changed to Changping North railway station.
+The station was closed from November 1, 2016 to December 30, 2019 for renovation.
+After the renovation began, the Line S2 terminus changed to Huangtudian railway station and the terminus for all other China Railway trains changed to Changping North railway station.
 From September 30, 2020, Beijing North railway station became the southern terminus of Huairou–Miyun line.

 Public transportation

 Beijing Subway

 Beijing North railway station is located just outside Xizhimen station on Line 2, Line 4 and Line 13 of the Beijing Subway.

 Bus

 It is also connected to Beijing bus lines 16, 26, 85, 87, 438, 651 and 运通105.